 A Career In Sales

-After a lot of thought and consideration, Greg started to consider a career in life insurance sales.
+After a lot of thought and consideration, Greg started to embark on a new career in life insurance sales.
 After all, he had all of the makings of a sales super star.
 At least, I thought so.
 He’s good with people.
 He’s charming.
 He’s a good listener.
 And, most importantly, he’s an extremely hard worker.
 After deciding on embarking on a new career in life insurance sales, he started the company’s training program and put all of his extra time into earning the various licenses that he would need to do the job.
 During training, he left the house at 6:00 a.m. and returned home at 6:00 p.m., only to play with the kids then study from 8:00 p.m. until midnight.
 He also found out that his new job expected him to quit working at Club Thrifty, which kind’ve broke his heart.
 But, he got over it.
 And more importantly, he worked really hard and did everything that was told.
 And from what I could tell, everything was going great!

 Unfortunately, my husband was secretly crumbling within as he realized that he absolutely hated sales.
 The new job required that he called 40 people per day which were mostly comprised of family members and friends.
 He felt uncomfortable.
 He felt weird.
 And, during that time, he realized that he also didn’t 100 percent believe in the products that he was supposed to be selling.
 And it got worse.
 He started having panic attacks and waking up in the middle of the night in a pool of sweat.
 And at a certain point, I noticed that he looked miserable and confronted him about it.
 At first, he swore that everything would be fine.